-The whistleblower must be informed by the whistleblowing officer of the measures envisaged or taken to assess the accuracy of his/her allegations and, where appropriate, to remedy the subject of the alert, as well as the reasons for these measures, within a reasonable period of three months.
-This timeframe is also referred to as the objective for handling the alert, from receipt to closure, whenever this timeframe can be met.
+The whistleblower must be informed by the Whistleblower Officer of the measures planned or taken to assess the accuracy of his or her allegations and, where appropriate, to remedy the matter reported, as well as the reasons for these measures, within a reasonable period of three months.
+This timeframe is also intended as a target for processing the alert, from receipt to closure, whenever this timeframe can be met.